 United States: Market-Led Chaos

-In comparison, the US is really just fucking around and finding out.
+In comparison, the US is really just fucking around and finding out (FAFO).
 It transitions through what can only be described as market-led chaos.
-Instead of a coordinating centre, the US has a fragmented political structure with competing authorities, multiple veto points, and powerful private actors who often shape transitions more than public institutions ever will (hi, Elon!).
+Instead of a coordinating center, the US has a fragmented political structure with competing authorities, multiple veto points, and powerful private actors who often shape transitions more than public institutions ever will (hi, Elon!).
 In fact, reform historically only happens only when the old equilibrium collapses entirely!
 When political stalemate becomes intolerable, when markets force action, or when crisis shocks the system into improvisation.

 This model has a real strength: it produces remarkable innovation and creativity.
 The US is extraordinarily good at generating new sectors, new equilibria, and new economic frontiers, largely because it does not try to coordinate them.